Sree-Ajitha/Adaptive-Open-source-SOC-Framework/README.md

 Special acknowledgement to the Wazuh community playbook contributors, whose active response scripts formed the basis for the SOAR integration tested in this research.

-Research supervised by the School of Information Technology, Whitecliffe, Aotearoa New Zealand.

 "Ehara taku toa i te toa takitahi, engari he toa takitini" "My strength is not that of an individual, but that of the collective"